 Information to Decide which Types of Collagen works Best

 Powder that has no flavor and dissolves easily in liquid is the best type of collagen peptides.

 Hydrolyzed collagen peptides is the best type of collagen.
 Meaning, when it’s hydrolyzed the amino acids are broken down, so that it’s easier for your body to digest.
 Hydrolyzed collagen comes from a variey of sources such as fish and bovine.
 It becomes less potent from fish than from bovine (a form of protein derived from cattle, buffalo and bison).
 There’s plant collagen available for vegetarians/vegans.
 Therefore, it’s highly recommended using hydrolyzed collagen peptides derived from organic grass-fed bovine due to their potency and effectiveness.

-About 90% of the collagen in your body is type I, II, or III.
-They all have different functions and it’s very important to know the differentce.
+About 90% of the collagen in your body is types I, II, or III.
+They all have different functions and it’s very important to know the difference.

 Type I The most common type found in the skin tendons, ligaments, bones, teeth and between organs, It’s also well known for its hair, skin and nail benefits.
 It’s a versatile protein that has many benefits for your whole body health.

 Type II This type is mostly located in the eyes and cartilage.
 It’s a very specific type of protein that helps improve your joint health.
 Since other types of collagen also have benefits for joints, finding a collagen dietary supplement that uses type II is not necessarily vital.